firewave/clion-cppcheck/README.md

 ## Known Issues

-`cppcheck` is not designed to be run on header files (`.h`) directly, as must be done for this plugin, and as a result may have false positives.

-When run on header files directly, `cppcheck` defaults to C as the language, which will generate false positives for C++ projects.
-C++ projects should append `--language=c++` to the `cppcheck` options.

 ## Development

 To run the plugin from source, open this project in IntelliJ and create a new "Plugin" run configuration.
 Running or